leoditommaso/leoditommaso.io/_posts/2014-10-11-my-nerdish-me.markdown

 summary: Here I am, sitting in front of my computer, starting another blog...
   But this time is different for many reasons, as detailed below.
 categories: me
-tags: me, blogging, jekyll, software
+tags: me blogging jekyll software
 ---
 Here I am, sitting in front of my computer, starting another blog...
 But this time is different for many reasons, as detailed below.